sw360/capycli/Contributing.md

 use `print()` or our own variants `print_red()` for errors, `print_yellow()` for warnings and `print_green()` for (highlighted) positive mesages.

-Eents that occur during normal operation of a program (e.g. for status monitoring or fault investigation) canuse `logging.info()`.
+Events that occur during normal operation of a program (e.g. for status monitoring or fault investigation) can use `logging.info()`.
 Problems in nested classes shall be reported via `logging.warning()` or `logging.error()`

 ## Documentation